richmccue/excel/basics-data-cleaning.md

   - Click on C1, select the green dot on the bottom right of the cell & drag it down to cell C11.
   - If you’d like more details on absolute cell referencing, [view this page](http://bit.ly/2EGE4EY){:target="_blank"}

 6. OPTIONAL: The Text to Columns tool can come in handy when you want to split a table of text (like on a web page) into multiple cells.
-If you’d like more information on converting text to columns, view this video: http://bit.ly/2HYNA7y
+If you’d like more information on converting text to columns, [view this video](http://bit.ly/2HYNA7y){:target="_blank"}

 7. OPTIONAL: How to filter data using the filter button.
-If you’d like more details on filtering data in a range, view this video: http://bit.ly/2I3qI6N
+If you’d like more details on filtering data in a range, [view this video](http://bit.ly/2I3qI6N){:target="_blank"}

 8. OPTIONAL: Data Cleaning using Find, Replace & Pivot Tables:
-  - If you’d like more details on finding or replacing data, view this video: http://bit.ly/2I09Qhy
+  - If you’d like more details on finding or replacing data, [view this video](http://bit.ly/2I09Qhy){:target="_blank"}
-  - Sort a column of data and then look down it for mis-spellings: http://bit.ly/2Yk2FaT
+  - Sort a column of data and then look down it for mis-spellings, [View a data organization guide](http://bit.ly/2Yk2FaT){:target="_blank"}
   - For very large data sets, you can create a Pivot table - using the group by function - can help you quickly identify misspelled words.
 See the Pivot Table & Charts handout for details.
-  - For larger and more complex datasets, OpenRefine is a more powerful tool than Excel for cleaning data: http://openrefine.org/  OpenRefine is a free, Open Source tool.
+  - For larger and more complex datasets, [OpenRefine](http://openrefine.org/){:target="_blank"} is a more powerful tool than Excel for cleaning data: OpenRefine is a free, Open Source tool.

 9. How to change categorical data (e.g., male, female) into “true”, “false”:
   - In cell E4 enter: goat, in E5 enter: dog, in E6 enter: goat, in E7 enter, goat, in E8 enter dog.